semaphoreci/docs/docs/guided-tour/getting-started.md

 Let's customize your pipeline so that it looks more like a continuous integration (CI) process for a real project.

-If you open your repository on GitHub, you will notice that there is a new
+If you open your repository on GitHub or Bitbucket, you will notice that there is a new
 branch: **setup-semaphore**.
 Opening this branch will reveal that Semaphore has pushed a `semaphore.yml` configuration file into the `.semaphore` directory.